Openfisca-NSW/openfisca_nsw_ess_nabers/README.md

-# OpenFisca NSW Rules Kids Vouchers
+# OpenFisca ESS NABERS

-These are the rules for NSW Cost of Living measures, including the active kids and creative kids vouchers.
+These are the rules for NABERS method of the NSW Energy Savings Scheme.

 It's based on the openfisca extension template.
 This repo contains the rules, tests, and constants.
 The parameters are defined in other repos.

 ## Installing